 3. Choose sanitaryware before plastering or tiling

-To ensure the hot and cold pipes and waste are in the correct positions, you need to choose all sanitaryware – bath, sink, loo – taps and showers, plus bathroom furniture, before plastering or tiling.
+To ensure the hot and cold pipes and waste are in the correct positions, you need to choose all sanitaryware before plastering or tiling.
 Specify everything before first-fix stage, as leaving key decisions until the sales are on can mean expensive alterations.

 4. Salvage any usable sanitaryware

-Reuse any good-quality taps or sanitaryware, such as a classic roll-top bath, or, for a cost-effective way to update existing fittings, you can always re-enamel or add a new surround to a bath.
+Reuse any good-quality taps or sanitaryware – roll-top baths are usually salvageable – or, for a cost-effective way to update existing fittings, you can always re-enamel or add a new surround to a bath.
 This is not only cost-effective, but a great way to maintain character.